Updated: Aug 13

 This regression usually sees your toddler reverting back to catnapping, resisting bedtime or waking frequently or having extended wakeful periods overnight.

 Look at their diet - with being so active, making sure they are eating enough protein, low GI carbohydrates and healthy fats will ensure they aren’t getting hungry and have enough energy throughout the day.

-Avoid re-introducing or creating new sleep habits – this regression can last anywhere from 2 – 6 weeks.
-It’s important to try to stick to their routine as closely as possible without starting any habits that you don’t wish to continue into the future.
+Avoid re-introducing or creating new sleep habits – It’s important to try to stick to their routine as closely as possible without starting any habits that you don’t wish to continue into the future.

 As separation anxiety could be playing a role, they may be needing more comfort.
 Offer them a lovey, or if needed you may want to sit with them while they fall asleep, but that doesn’t mean you need to assist them all the way to sleep.
 If they were previous settling themselves to sleep, they haven’t lost this skill.

 Don’t rush straight in – if they start to whinge when you leave the room, give them 10 minutes before going in.
 They may just be protesting and need to be given a little space to work things out on their own.

 Teething – teething pain can interrupt sleep, but usually only for the few days around the tooth erupting.
 Monitor your toddler’s behaviour during the day, if they don’t seem bothered by teething pain while awake, then it’s unlikely to be causing their wake ups at night.